kcaisley/kcaisley/reports/it.md

 `clonezilla` isn't the right tool for *Configuration Management*:

-> The art of setting and maintaining a machine in a desired state.
+> The art of setting and maintaining a machine in its desired state.